Zone Hygiene: a beginner's guide

 When would I actually use this?

-Story 1: DNS Replication Health
+Story 1: Single-call DNS health audit

 Common situations across teams.
 Beyond the three stories above, here are the everyday workplace moments when people across the company reach for the Zone Hygiene tool — or one of the tools right next to it in this category.
 If any of these are on your calendar this month, that's your sign: